ArcturusNavigation/onboarding_lab_docker/README.md

-# Racecar Docker
+# Arcturus Docker

-This code defines a docker image to interface with the MIT Racecar.
+This code defines a docker image to interface with all_seaing_vehicle
-The image is built from a Debian base, includes the latest version of ROS, and the [racecar simulator](https://github.com/mit-racecar/racecar_simulator).
-It can be interfaced through a terminal or graphically through a browser.

 ## Installation